Maria Lawson

 Maria Lawson (born 24 May 1979) is an English singer.
 She recorded several singles with Ti.Pi.Cal.
-Lawson finished in eighth place in the second UK series of television talent show The X Factor in 2005.
+Lawson was the fifth contestant eliminated in the second UK series of television talent show The X Factor in 2005.
 She released her debut self-titled album in 2006.
 Her self-help/autobiography entitled Life Starts Now was released in November 2008.
 Lawson appeared in the female lead role in the West End production of Thriller – Live from 14 April 2009 to March 2010.
 She released her second studio album, Emotional Rollercoaster in 2014.
 Lawson lives in London with her husband Lawrence and their two children.

 Early life

 Lawson was born and raised in London.
 She is the youngest in a family of five, with three brothers and one sister.
 She is of Jamaican, Chinese and Cuban descent.
 Her mother is Jamaican, her father has Cuban heritage and her grandfather is Chinese from a family descending from the name Chang.

 Before appearing as a contestant on The X Factor finishing in eighth place, Lawson was a client of Active Music Management, who obtained her first record deal with President Records and her first publishing deal.
 Lawson released her first single, "A Night to Remember," in 1982, which was used in a Gala Bingo advertisement.

 Lawson was signed to Peer Music Publishing from 2002 to 2005 and started her career as a singer-songwriter.
 During that time she worked with established producer David Brant, who produced three tracks for her, "Rush", "I Wanna Say Yes" and "Inferno".
 During her time as a singer-songwriter, she worked with recording artist Gabrielle and performed on Gabrielle's hit singles "Out of Reach" (as featured in the Bridget Jones's Diary soundtrack), "Don't Need the Sun to Shine (to Make Me Smile)" and the live version of "Rise".
 She has also provided backing vocals for many other artists, including Kelly Clarkson, Anita Baker and British soul singer Lemar.